 At its most basic level, Communication Design conveys ideas and translates concepts into visual form.
 This form needs to be such that an audience will want to look, engage and (hopefully) learn.
 But as designers, we can’t stop there.
 Everything we design is an opportunity to make work that is compelling, memorable and moving.

 To get there, students need to develop their process.
 Their own unique path.
 This is not easily done.
 It’s also not prescriptive.
 There isn’t one defined straight path.
 It’s more like a wild and crazy zig-zag.
 A goal of this course is for the students to give themselves permission to wander beyond the areas they’re comfortable with—to not be afraid of stretching beyond where they think they may be capable.

-Throughout the semester, they were expected to act—and live—as communication designers.
-This involved being both an interpreter and a translator.
-It also required them to think, be curious, seek, question, critique, iterate, reiterate, tell stories, define, redefine, clarify, change their mind, false-start, act, not act, get feedback, make mistakes, build, start over, move forward, report back, and try their best to enjoy the process.
+Throughout the semester, they are expected to act—and live—as communication designers.
+This involves being both an interpreter and a translator.
+It also requires them to think, be curious, seek, question, critique, iterate, reiterate, tell stories, define, redefine, clarify, change their mind, false-start, act, not act, get feedback, make mistakes, build, start over, move forward, report back and try their best to enjoy the process.
 Their process.
-Pandemic be damned.

 The work on this site is a selection from the past two years.
 My thanks to Andrew Twigg and to our Teaching Assistants: Jaclyn Saik, Hannah Cai, Serina Liu and Mason Young-Shor.